MarsBased/handbook/sections/opensource.md

 # Open Source

 MarsBased would not exist without Open Source software.
-The programming languages and frameworks we use are open source, and a lot of the tools we use on our dairly work are open source too.
+The programming languages and frameworks we use are open source, and a lot of the tools we use on our daily work are open source too.

 We're actively supporting, creating and maintaining Open Source projects to make software development a better place for us all.